SUNY Downstate Health Sciences University

 Welcome to the Office of the Employee Assistance Program

-SUNY Downstate Medical Center is the fourth largest employer in Brooklyn.
+SUNY Downstate Health Sciences University is the fourth largest employer in Brooklyn.
 Eighty-six percent of its employees are New York City residents; 68 percent live in Brooklyn.
 Our employees work tirelessly to educate our students and provide the highest standard of care to our patients.

 The Frances Dubose Batiste Memorial Employee Assistance Program at the State University of New York Downstate Medical Center was founded in 1984.
 It takes its name from a former and now deceased President of CSEA Local 626, here at Downstate, who was instrumental in brining an EAP to our institution.
 Unfortunately, Ms. Batiste passed away before the Program was fully implemented.
 It was decided that a fitting tribute to her hard work and dedication would be to name the Program after her.
 Today, the EAP still bears her name.